Baking Soda And Baking Powder Are Same

 5. Adjust for Altitude

 Baking at high altitudes can be challenging because the lower air pressure causes baked goods to rise more quickly.
-To compensate for this, you may need to reduce the amount of baking soda or baking powder in your recipes.
+Because of that, to compensate for this, you may need to reduce the amount of baking soda or baking powder in your recipes.
 As a general rule, reduce the amount by about 1/8 teaspoon per teaspoon of baking powder or baking soda.

 6. Use the Right Type of Baking Powder